 Primary Emphasis

 Genesis 43 contributes to Christology especially through Judah’s role and Joseph’s hidden mercy.
-Judah offers Himself as surety for Benjamin, taking responsibility for another’s safe return.
+Judah offers himself as surety for Benjamin, taking responsibility for another’s safe return.
 This deepens a pattern that will become more explicit later and contributes to Judah’s typological significance in relation to substitution and representation.
-Joseph, meanwhile, stands as the hidden exalted brother who possesses the resources of life and receives His brothers while they still do not understand Him.
+Joseph, meanwhile, stands as the hidden exalted brother who possesses the resources of life and receives his brothers while they still do not understand him.

 These patterns prepare the way for fuller biblical realities fulfilled in Christ, in whom representation, provision, hidden glory, and eventual self-disclosure come together perfectly.